Schools Behind Our River

 Students At Kahutara School Planting Seedlings Donated By The Ruamahanga Restoration Trust Sm

-The Trust will continue to support the Pūkaha National Wildlife Centre and Enviroschools Wairarapa with Predator Tracking & Trapping Kits and Biodiversity kits.
+The Trust continues to actively support the Pūkaha National Wildlife Centre and Enviroschools Wairarapa with materials and resources for Predator Tracking & Trapping Kits and Noticing Nature kits, including workshops.

 By creating our own kits for schools, we not only hope to raise awareness around the need for pest control and predator trapping but also to help monitor and measure the presence of native birds and other endangered species, including indigenous lizards and fish species.
 Using trail cameras and technology to discover what’s out there ignites students’ enthusiasm.